Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Color Restoration for Carpet Stains and More

 Carpets receive the greater part of daily household abuse: pet stains, drink spills, food stains, soil, sun-fade, bleach discoloration and lots more.
 So before you discard the old floor covering for a new one, consider an alternative that’s a lot easier on the pocketbook – professional color restoration.
-[Note: Ad links featured on this page are not affiliated with IICRC and should not be considered a recommendation or endorsement by IICRC.]
+[Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

 article continues below ↓

 According to research by the World Floor Covering Association (WFCA), color is the number one reason consumers choose carpet.
 When a known or unknown menace causes a stain or discoloration that ruins that perfect carpet color, the consumer should ultimately turn to a restoration professional for help.
-To ensure professional carpet restoration, the Institute of Inspection, Cleaning and Restoration Certification (IICRC) recommends hiring only certified professional carpet cleaning and restoration specialists.
+To ensure professional carpet restoration, the IICRC recommends hiring only certified professional carpet cleaning and restoration specialists.

 Carpet discoloration and stains can result from countless culprits such as acne medication, perfume, household bleach, insecticide, urine, coffee, plant food, mustard, furniture legs and more.
 Since the average “life” of a carpet is roughly twelve years, there’s bound to be some damage along the way.
 However, with the help of trained professionals, your aging carpet can gain an extended life.